girish1511/Variable-Length-Wordle/README.md

 # Variable-Length-Wordle

 A python implementation of the famous New York Times Wordle game for vairable word lengths.
+A good way to increase your vocabulary!

 ## Description:
 ### Files and initialization